-Wireline logging, indirect geophysical methods, and some non-routine sampling will be performed by trained, qualified, and certified personnel, according to the service company's requirements.
-The subsequent data will be processed and analyzed according to industry standards.
+All equipment and tools used for testing and monitoring will be operated by trained, qualified, and, where required, certified personnel according to the service company which provides the equipment.
+Subsequent data will be processed and analyzed by appropriately skilled personnel according to industry standards.

-Routine injectate and groundwater sampling will be performed by trained personnel; no specialized certifications are required.
+Groundwater sampling and laboratory chemical analysis will be evaluated by EPA-certified laboratories.
 Some special training will be required for project personal, particularly in the areas of certain geophysical methods, certain data-acquisition/transmission systems, and certain sampling technologies.